qiaochen/VeloAE/README.md

 >2022/04/29 VeloAE updated to 0.2.0.
-The folder `notebooks` is reorganized and only notebooks involving veloAE experiments are kept, with scvelo dynamical mode enrolled for comparison.
+To simplify the project, the folder `notebooks` is reorganized and only notebooks involving veloAE experiments are kept, scvelo dynamical mode models are additionally included for comparison.
 The previous data are backuped in the branch [`paper-version-backup`](https://github.com/qiaochen/VeloAE/tree/paper-version-backup)

 >2022/04/29 Version Updating in progress.
 We thank [@Mingze Yuan](https://github.com/zhazhaze) from PKU for his great insights in correcting issues regarding veloAE's cohort aggregation module and a suggestion on replacing GCN with GAT layers, which leads to better performances on challenging datasets like human and mouse bonemarrow, a preview of updated results: